-I looked it up right after the first time I heard it—on a late night show on WFMU, New York’s venerable free-form radio station—and located it online right away.
+I looked it up right after the first time I heard it—on the Avant Ghetto show on WFMU, New York’s venerable free-form radio station—and located it online right away.
 It’s an old recording of the Church Universal and Triumphant, from an album entitled Sounds of American Doomsday Cults, Vol 14, released by a mysterious imprint called Faithways International.
 The cover, which had been copied and posted online along with mp3 files, is austere, an obvious homage to the old Smithsonian Folkways releases—a picture of a lighthouse, lime green and pink background.
 As far as anyone on the internet knew, there were no Sounds of American Doomsday Cults Volumes 1 through 13.
 The label, according to the internet, had only one other release to its name: a collection of original tunes by Aum Shinrikyo, the cult that killed 12 Japanese subway commuters in a terrorist attack in 1995.

 History and half-researched mythology blend together in the internet’s accounting of the Church Universal and Triumphant recording’s origins.
 CUT was a group in rural Montana that was at one time centered around Elizabeth Clare Prophet, who believed herself a reincarnation of Marie Antoinette and Guinevere who could channel a pantheon of saints that included Jesus, Hercules, and Shiva.
 Pictures show a woman with a perm and a dead-eyed grin—perhaps the most homespun-looking doomsday cult leader of all time.
 It was Prophet's voice I’d heard leading the chant.
 The recording originated sometime in the mid-80s.
 No one knew who had made the recording.
 No one knew who Faithways International was.
 No one knew where Sounds of American Doomsday Cults, Vol. 14 had come from.
 I reached out to the DJ who’d played it on his show—they were just some mp3s he’d found online a few years ago, he said.